fabinQ/ALGO-Graphs/README.md

-This repository contains an assignment from a course on graphs in Python.
+In this repository is task from cours udemy